Itsdaodao/tp/docs/DeveloperGuide.md

    1. Prerequisites: List all persons using the `list` command.
 Multiple persons in the list.

    1. Test case: `delete 1`<br>
+      Expected: A confirmation prompt is shown in the status bar before the contact is deleted.
+The to-be-deleted contact is shown in the status message.

+   1. Test case: `delete 1` followed by `y`<br>
-      Expected: First contact is deleted from the list.
-Details of the deleted contact shown in the status message.
-Timestamp in the status bar is updated.
+      Expected: After `y` is input into the confirmation prompt, The details of the deleted contact is shown.
+The contact is no longer shown in the list.

-   1. Test case: `delete 0`<br>
+   1. Test case: `delete dingus`<br>
-      Expected: No person is deleted.
-Error details shown in the status message.
-Status bar remains the same.
+      Expected: The message "Invalid command format!" is shown to the user.
+Extra information on how to use delete is shown in the Result Display.

    1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
       Expected: Similar to previous.